Digital Signage Software for Smart TVs

 Early versions of Smart TVs initially ran on proprietary CMS software that offered limited features.
 What made matters worse, each new generation of Smart TV models would operate on an entirely new CMS.
 In many cases, older Smart TVs were incompatible with the new software since they lacked the features included with the new displays.

-The software had to be adapted to each platform and features were inconsistent because each hardware had different specifications.
-Some Smart TVs had better processors so they could display high-quality video than others.
-Some featured more advanced video playback hardware
+The software had to be adapted to each platform and features were inconsistent because each piece of hardware had different specifications.
+Some Smart TVs had better processors so they could display higher quality video than others while others, featured more advanced video playback hardware.

-It’s one thing to code for Microsoft Windows or Android but now developers were faced with creating and maintaining multiple versions of their products.
+It’s one thing to code for Microsoft Windows or Google Android but now developers were faced with creating and maintaining multiple versions of their products.

 By standardizing on popular operating systems, Smart TV manufacturers are creating interesting opportunities for end-users.
 More and more digital signage software developers are attracted to the platform.
-This means more software choices and better features are coming to your next Smart TV.
+This means more choices and better features keep being added to your favorite digital signage software for smart TV.

 Here are some advantages:

-- Existing third party digital signage CMS users can leverage their existing product knowledge without having to learn an entirely new software platform.
+- Existing third-party digital signage CMS users can leverage their existing product knowledge without having to learn an entirely new software platform.
 Products that can integrate Smart TVs with other types of media players transparently will lead this segment.

 Regardless of the Smart TV brand you choose, always remember the CMS software is the engine that drives the show.
 It pays to spend some time evaluating each solution before committing to a platform.
 Failure to do so can come back to haunt you later.